1. Quick Facts

 - Potential autoimmune symptom aggravation

-- Immune dysregulation concerns
+- Immune-system interaction concerns

-8. Half-Life
+9. Half-Life

 Thymosin Alpha-1 is commonly discussed as having an estimated plasma half-life of approximately 2 hours.

-9. Storage Information
+10. Storage Information

 - Store refrigerated before and after reconstitution